How-to Guides, Postage and Mailing, USPS

 At FSSI, we’ve prioritized staying updated and informed on all avenues related to data validation and address hygiene.
 We offer a solution to help reduce your undeliverable mail, inform you about your address data and reduce postage costs.
 Our solution is eReturn Mail.

-eReturn is an electronic solution that provides a digital file of all “Change of Address” (COA) and “Undeliverable as Addressed” (UAA) information for physically-returned mailpieces, covering all scenarios of returned mail and decreasing occurrences of nixies in the process.
+eReturn is an electronic solution.
+It provides a digital file of all “Change of Address” (COA) and “Undeliverable as Addressed” (UAA) information.
+This includes details for physically returned mailpieces.
+The service covers all scenarios of returned mail.
+It also helps decrease the occurrence of “nixies,” or undeliverable mail.

-- Through FSSI’s Unique Piece Tracking (UPT), we provide you with data on all mail that was returned in a convenient easy-to-read electronic file, removing piles of physical mail to sort through
+- Through FSSI’s Unique Piece Tracking (UPT), we provide you with data on all mail that was returned.
+We do this in a convenient, easy-to-read electronic file, removing piles of physical mail to sort through

 - Data is formatted so you can quickly and easily manage customer addresses and make real-time updates